Xylophone

 |

-The bowed Minos Glockenspiel is designed so it may be comfortably pressed with the left hand against the body.
+The bowed Minos Glockenspiel is designed so it can be comfortably pressed with the left hand against the body.
 The right hand holds the bow and passes it over the sound plates, like a violin bow over strings.
 This method gives the instrument more intense sonority: from pianissimo up to penetrating power.
 It is suitable for little children as well as for adults who are interested in a new world of sound.
-There are countless ways of using it in musical therapy and pre-school musical training too.
+There are countless ways of using it in musical therapy and pre-school musical training, too.

 The bowed Minos Glockenspiel is made in Switzerland and was honoured with the Ornamenti-award at the specialist Ornaris fair.